Why collaboration is key to learning in the ‘new normal’by

 Effective corporate learning in fast-changing times must be all about collaboration.
 Discover why...

-As a result of the Covid-19 situation, corporate training is in a state of upheaval.
-Instructor-led training has been curtailed for the foreseeable future, but job roles, business processes and work situations are being reinvented seemingly every day.
-This has necessitated a constant supply of ad hoc learning to provide employees with the necessary skills and capabilities.
-At the same time, many employees are spending most of their days at computers and on Zoom calls and starting to suffer the inevitable digital fatigue.
+The Covid-19 pandemic put corporate training in a state of upheaval with instructor-led, in-person training being curtailed.
+But job roles, business processes and work situations are being reinvented seemingly every day, which has necessitated a constant supply of ad hoc learning to provide employees with the necessary skills and capabilities.
+At the same time, many employees are spending most of their days at computers and on Zoom calls and suffering the inevitable digital fatigue.

 Collaborative learning can help managers work together to establish new ways of communicating and managing dispersed workforces, while also supporting greater team agility and employee empowerment.

 Thanks to revenue disruptions and business uncertainty, corporate training budgets are under massive pressure.
 While the online training content libraries most companies now utilise can meet some learning needs, their effectiveness is limited and typically confined to defined, often static, subject areas.

 Many online resources are also, frankly, less than gripping – and that’s a critical issue.
 As Benjamin Franklin famously said, “tell me and I forget; show me and I remember; involve me and I learn”.
 Ensuring learner engagement is especially important now, when employees may be easily distracted by children being at home, or work pressures.